Double Smoked Spiral Ham

 Double Smoked Spiral Ham with an old fashion.

 Start out by unwrapping your ham on a clean workspace.
-You’ll want to throw away the packet of glaze that generally comes with any store bought ham.
-Seriously, throw it right in the garbage, trust me this Bourbon Old Fashioned Glaze is way better.
+You’ll want to throw away the packet of glaze that generally comes with any store-bought ham.
+Seriously, throw it right in the garbage.
+Trust me, this Bourbon Old Fashioned Glaze is way better.

 Dry off the exterior of the spiral ham with some paper towels.
-Then remove any loose pieces or anything that might dry up and burn while cooking from the ham.
+Then, remove any loose pieces or anything that might dry up and burn while cooking from the ham.

 The ham before getting placed on the smoker the first time.

-For more ham, check out my Cherry Chipotle Pineapple Glazed Ham, Smoked Pulled Ham Sandwiches and Cherry Chipotle Ham Steak and Eggs.
+For more ham, check out my Cherry Chipotle Pineapple Glazed Ham, Smoked Pulled Ham Sandwiches, and Cherry Chipotle Ham Steak and Eggs.

-Once you have a thin coating of mustard on the whole ham, apply a nice heavy coating of your favorite BBQ rub.
+Once you have a thin coating of mustard on the entire ham, apply a nice heavy coating of your favorite BBQ rub.
 The Over the Fire Cooking: Maple Bourbon Rub from Spiceology is a perfect rub for this since it already has a sweet bourbon flavor.

-Leave the meat sit on the counter to let the rub sweat and adhere to the ham while you fire up your smoker to 275 degrees F.
+Leave the meat to sit on the counter to let the rub sweat and adhere to the ham while you fire up your smoker to 275 degrees F.

 The ham and glaze cooking on the smoker.